NamibiaTorres/junior_engineer_survival_guide/Python.md

 * At the end of a `while` block, the program goes back to the beginning and executes the code, until the false condition is met, then the program ends

 #### FOR Loops:
+* Unlike `while` loops, which iterate under a certain condition, `for` loops will iterate a specified number of times.